Missouri is home to more than 1 million anglers, 500,000 hunters, and several thousand trappers.

 MDC issues nearly 2.6 million hunting, fishing, and trapping permits each year.
 Most Missouri Department of Conservation permit prices have remained the same for the past 20 years while costs for goods and services have increased significantly since then.

-To address ongoing rising costs of goods and services compounded by high inflation rates, MDC is proposing adjusting prices of hunting, fishing, and trapping permits and some related products.
+To address ongoing rising costs of goods and services compounded by high inflation rates, MDC has adjusted prices of hunting, fishing, and trapping permits and some related products beginning Feb.
+29, 2024.

 The changes include adjusting prices of: